8xFF/atm0s-media-server/docs/user-guide/concepts.md

 # Concepts

+## Introduction

-atm0s-media-server is designed to be a scalable, flexible and reliable media server.
-It can be deployed in a single zone or multi zones.
-In this document, we will describe how atm0s-media-server works and how to deploy it.
+atm0s-media-server is a scalable, flexible, and reliable media server designed to meet the needs of modern streaming applications.
+Whether deployed in a single zone or across multiple zones, atm0s-media-server provides a powerful solution for handling media streams.

+In this document, we will explore the key concepts behind atm0s-media-server, its approach to media streaming, how it works, why it is fast, and how to use it effectively.

 ## Approach

-We create media server with bellow appaches:
+## Key Features

-- Scale both in single zone and multi zones
+- Scalability: atm0s-media-server can scale both in a single zone and across multiple zones, allowing for handling large volumes of media streams.
-- Support multiple protocols: WebRTC, SIP, RTMP
+- Protocol Support: It supports multiple protocols such as WebRTC, SIP, and RTMP, providing flexibility for different streaming applications.
-- Support multiple codecs: VP8, VP9, H264, OPUS, ..
+- Codec Support: atm0s-media-server is compatible with various codecs including VP8, VP9, H264, OPUS, and more, ensuring compatibility with different media formats.
-- Fit with any stream application: video conference, live streaming, spatial room ..
+- Versatility: It is designed to fit any stream application, whether it's video conferencing, live streaming, or spatial room applications.
-- Focus on ultra low latency
+- Ultra Low Latency: The focus of atm0s-media-server is on achieving ultra-low latency, ensuring real-time communication and smooth streaming experiences.
-- Users in same room don't need to be routed to same media server node
+- Distributed Routing: Users in the same room are not required to be routed to the same media server node, allowing for efficient load balancing and improved performance.

 ## How it works

-For adapt with above approachs, we design atm0s-media-server with fastest path routing algorithm, which is based on [atm0s-sdn](https://github.com/8xff/atm0s-sdn) as bellow:
+To ensure smooth operation and seamless integration with the described approaches, atm0s-media-server is designed with a fastest path routing algorithm, leveraging the power of [atm0s-sdn](https://github.com/8xff/atm0s-sdn) as follows:

-- Each peer stream is a atm0s-sdn pub-sub channel
+- Each peer stream is treated as a pub-sub channel within atm0s-sdn.
-- Room and Peer metadata is stored in a atm0s-sdn key-value store
+- Room and peer metadata are stored in a dedicated key-value store within atm0s-sdn.

-Next, we will describe how it work.
+Let's dive deeper into how it works.

-We can see in stream application we will have some rooms, each room will have some peers.
-Each peer will publish a stream and subscribe some streams from other peers.
-Each room can have some data like room name, room metadata, room settings, ..
-Each peer can have some data like peer name, peer metadata, peer settings.
-So we can store room and peer data in a key-value store.
-All streams can be split into sender and receiver, which is corresponding with publish and subscribe.
-So we can process stream data in a pub-sub channel.
+In a streaming application, multiple rooms exist, each containing several peers.
+Each peer publishes a stream and subscribes to streams from other peers.
+Additionally, each room and peer can have associated metadata and settings.
+To efficiently manage this data, we utilize a key-value store.
+The streams themselves are divided into senders (publishers) and receivers (subscribers), which are processed within the pub-sub channel.

+This architecture ensures a smoother operation and seamless handling of media streams within atm0s-media-server.

 ![How it works](../imgs/architecture/how-it-works.excalidraw.png)

-With above ways, if the network can scale pub-sub publishers and number of subscribers, we can scale the media server as well.
-And we can do this by atm0s-sdn with decentralized pub-sub and key-value store.
+With the above approaches, we can effectively scale both the pub-sub publishers and the number of subscribers, resulting in a smoother operation of the media server.
+This scalability is achieved through the decentralized pub-sub and key-value store provided by atm0s-sdn.

 ## Why it fast

-Next we will describe how atm0s-media-server can be fast.
+Next, let's explore how atm0s-media-server achieves smooth and efficient operation.

-Based on atm0s-sdn, in easy explain each node have some connections to other nodes, and each node have route table which known which path is best path to go to any other nodes.
-The route table is periodically updated by atm0s-sdn.
-So this route is adapt with network changes in very short time.
+Based on atm0s-sdn, each node establishes connections with other nodes and maintains a route table that determines the best path to reach any other node.
+This route table is continuously updated, allowing for quick adaptation to network changes.

-With kv store, we will known which node is holding data for any channel, so we can sending SUB message to that node.
-And we can ensure that the sending path is fast.
-In the way the SUB message is sending, if the received node is already subscribe to that channel, it will reuse subscription.
-By that way, if have many nodes subscribe to same channel, the publisher is only send data to some number of nodes not greater than the number of connected neighbours.
-Which will ensure both thing:
+Using the key-value store, we can easily identify the node responsible for a specific channel and send subscription messages directly to that node.
+This ensures a fast and optimized data path.
+Additionally, if a node is already subscribed to a channel, it can reuse the existing subscription.
+This approach minimizes the number of nodes that receive data from the publisher, resulting in:

-- The publisher is not overload by sending data to many nodes
+- Reduced load on the publisher by limiting the number of data transmissions
-- The data path between publisher and subscriber is fast
+- Fast and efficient data transmission between the publisher and subscribers

 ![Why it fast](../imgs/architecture/why-it-fast.excalidraw.png)

 ## How to use

-For using media-server we will need some sdk or client:
+For using the media-server, you will need the following SDKs or clients:

 - Whip/Whep
-- WebRTC SDK (js, react, react-native ...)
+- WebRTC SDK (JavaScript, React, React Native, etc.)
 - SIP client
 - RTMP client

-With WebRTC SDK, we have most flexible way to create a streaming application, we will have:
+When using the WebRTC SDK, you have the most flexible way to create a streaming application.
+You can:

-- sender: publish a stream
+- Publish a stream as a sender
-- receiver: subscribe a any stream, can switch between streams or disable/enable.
+- Subscribe to any stream as a receiver and switch between streams or disable/enable them.

-For control quality of streams, which is very important for streaming application, we will have 3 params:
+To control the quality of streams, which is crucial for a streaming application, you can configure the following parameters:

-- priority
-- max, min spartial
+- Priority
+- Maximum and minimum spatial resolution
-- max, min temporal
+- Maximum and minimum temporal resolution

-With above params, which can be config with receiver, server will calculate how many bitrate should be send to receiver.
-And with bitrate, we will select which layer of simulcast/svc should be send to receiver.
+Based on these parameters, the server will calculate the appropriate bitrate to send to the receiver.
+The bitrate will determine which layer of simulcast/SVC should be sent to the receiver.